soroushesnaashari/soroushesnaashari.github.io/_posts/2024-11-27-data-scaling-101-standardscaler-vs-minmaxscaler in-machine-learning.md

 If I had to summarize **StandardScaler** in a sentence, I’d say: _it’s the guy who insists on fairness by removing bias and balancing everything_.
 But what does that mean in practice?
 StandardScaler transforms your data by removing the mean and scaling each feature to have unit variance.
 In simpler terms, it ensures that your data is centered around zero with a consistent spread.

-Here’s the mathematical behind it:
+Here’s the mathematical behind it:<br>
 <br>

 <center>z = ( x - μ ) / σ</center>